Maha:Discontent in MVA allies delays allocation of portfolios?

 Ajit had recently said that party workers wanted him to be the deputy CM.
 Alongside CM Thackeray, Eknath Shinde and Subhash Desai of the Sena, Jayant Patil and Chhagan Bhujbal of the NCP, and Nitin Raut and Balasaheb Thorat of the Congress had taken oath as ministers on November 28.

-The Cabinet expansion will take place after conclusion of the winter session of the state legislature on December rpt December 21.
+The Cabinet expansion will take place after conclusion of the winter session of the state legislature on November 21.
 Meanwhile, another senior Congress leader said the party is miffed over not getting key portfolios.

 "We should get either Housing or Industries department.
 The portfolio allocation is not yet approved by the Congress high-command," he told PTI..